Reformed Great Church of Debrecen (DRGC) – Hungary’s largest Protestant church

 Following World War II, organized religion was banned by Hungary’s Communist regime.
 The state confiscated the estates, schools and institutions of the Reformed Church, and many individuals suffering from disabilities were removed from sight and housed remotely.
 A “free church in free state” model was adopted following the collapse of communism in the 1990’s, and Hungary’s economic transition was relatively smooth.
-However, dissatisfaction with the government in the 21st century has coincided with targeted discrimination and political anti-Roma (Gypsy) rhetoric.
+However, dissatisfaction with the government in the 21st century has coincided with targeted discrimination of vulnerable populations.

 Presbyterian History of Engagement